adore/daylight/doc/usage.md

 ## Associations

 Associations work as they do today in `ActiveResource` with one notable
-exception: client models that have the `has_many through: :associated` will perform the lookup for associated objects server-side.
+exception: client models will perform the lookup for associated objects server-side.

 > NOTE: This is useful if conditions or configuration is defined on the
 > server-side model to perform correctly.
 Refer to